Welcome to Bigroads.com's guide to planning a U.S. road trip!

 - Cooler (tip: use freezer Ziploc bags to snag ice from hotels)

-- Two-port USB cigarette lighter power adapter (for charging smart-phones, tablets, cameras, etc.)
+- One or two-port USB cigarette lighter power adapter (for charging smartphones, tablets, cameras, etc.)

 If you want to take the last-minute stress out of preparing for your road trip, follow these tips: